-One of the most apparent results from the feedback was participants' recognition of the importance of placing the target audience - at the centre of any risk communication (even though this was a feature that came out strongly in the ice breaker exercise).
+One of the most apparent results from the feedback was participants' recognition of the importance of placing the target audience at the centre of any risk communication (even though this was a feature that came out strongly in the icebreaker exercise).
 One environmental scientist participant highlighted how she is applying this to her own work - "now from this experience, in my work we are already generating actions that fix our eyes on the most vulnerable groups and we are evaluating our current risk communication to locate areas of opportunity" (environmental scientist).

 Another powerful example of this is shown by a social science participant who has since had the opportunity to work on developing risk communication products for the National Meteorological Service of Argentina.
-He indicated how he has "been trying to cultivate a shared understanding of the problem" and bringing together an interdisciplinary team that includes "communicators and sociologists to focus on users' understanding of weather related information" which has resulted in "forecasts and nowcasting products that are now involving users such as the National Civil Protection and the National Institute for Water." (social scientist).
+He indicated how he has "been trying to cultivate a shared understanding of the problem" and bringing together an interdisciplinary team that includes "communicators and sociologists to focus on users' understanding of weather-related information" which has resulted in "forecasts and nowcasting products that are now involving users such as the National Civil Protection and the National Institute for Water." (social scientist).

-4.1.2 Impact on Participants for Interdisciplinary Working
+3.6.2 Impact on participants for interdisciplinary working

-Participants learnt about the process of working with different disciplines, understanding their language, and taking into account differing perspectives when making decisions as a team e.g. "I would try to maximize the specific skills of every team member distributing more focused tasks" (engineer).
-The Pressure Cooker had aimed to require a balance between individual skill-sets.
+Participants learnt about the process of working with different disciplines, understanding their language and taking differing perspectives into account when making decisions as a team e.g. "I would try to maximise the specific skills of every team member distributing more focused tasks" (engineer).
+The pressure cooker had aimed to create a balance between individual skill sets.
 In the end, it was found that social sciences took the lead in comparison to natural sciences and design/communication.
 This was reflected in the learning reflections from the more technically oriented disciplines e.g. "being a technocrat myself, I have started paying heed to the social science aspect of DRR, which perhaps started after the event" (environmental scientist).

-Participants also learned to be open to solutions outside of their discipline, as highlighted by one social scientist participant -"I think that the best of all was to see how my colleagues thought about the different possible solutions.
+Participants also learnt to be open to solutions outside of their discipline, as highlighted by one social scientist participant - "I think that the best of all was to see how my colleagues thought about the different possible solutions.
 There were different approaches (technical, artistic, mass communication, etc.).
-I that sense I think that I learned some different ways to approach a problem. " (social scientist).
-However, the time pressure made it difficult for them to adequately consider/include the skills of each discipline and when push came to shove - some ideas were dropped: "Sometimes it was frustrating as the project ideas were not always relevant to my expertise but I guess that was the point of the exercise." (environmental scientist).
+In that sense, I think that I learnt some different ways to approach a problem." (social scientist).
+However, the time pressure made it difficult for them to adequately consider/include the skills of each discipline and - when push came to shove - some ideas were dropped: "Sometimes it was frustrating as the project ideas were not always relevant to my expertise but I guess that was the point of the exercise." (environmental scientist).